 Young imaginations can go wild at ArtPlay, with an immersive experience called Beneath.
 This underwater wonderland made of recycled plastic was nominated for Best Kids Event at the 2017 Melbourne Fringe.
 It’s full of surprising creatures, strange sounds, and food for thought about where our plastic waste goes.

 Hard to impress preteens?
 Look no further than Signal.
-11-13 can grab a spray can and practice stencilling, blending and painting techniques with veteran street artist Mishap.
-Or drop in to Open Artspace Saturdays and get creative on their own terms – with a new material to work with each week.
+Drop in to Open Artspace Saturdays and get creative on their own terms – with a new material to work with each week.
 Make fuzzy pompom jewellery in Pompom Pals (29 June), sew felt friends for key chains and brooches in Softies (6 July) and hand mould trinkets and pendants in Air Dry Clay (13 July).
 While you’re there, check out artist Meg Rennie’s Melbourne Kitchen Project portraits of kitchens, food and families, showing on the Signal Screen for the Emerging Writers Festival.

 Two minutes from Flinders Street station, Signal’s got street cred and, incredibly, all their workshops are free – but make sure to book early!